Strategic Initiatives and Process for Public Participation

 Rutland Regional organizes and conducts periodic community health assessments in collaboration with state and local health service agencies.
 These comprehensive assessments were most recently conducted in 1997, 2002, 2004, 2009, and 2012 and used a variety of information sources to identify health needs of the Rutland service area.

-In May 2012, the most recent Rutland County Health Assessment was completed.
-Rutland Regional Medical Center's Bowse Health Trust convened the Assessment Team that guided the Health Assessment.
-The Assessment team represented the following organizations: Rutland Regional Medical Center, Bowse Health Trust, Rutland County United Way, Vermont Department of Health, Rutland Area Visiting Nurses Association & Hospice (RAVNAH) the Community Health Clinics of the Rutland Region (CHCRR), Rutland Regional Planning Commission, and Rutland Housing Authority.
+In May 2012, the most recent Rutland County Health Needs Assessment was completed and it was released on October 1, 2012.
+Rutland Regional Medical Center's Bowse Health Improvement Committee convened the Advisory Committee that guided the Assessment.
+The Advisory Committee represented the following organizations: Rutland Regional Medical Center, Bowse Health Trust, Rutland County United Way, Vermont Department of Health, Rutland Area Visiting Nurses Association & Hospice (RAVNAH), Rutland Mental Health Services (RMHS), the Community Health Clinics of the Rutland Region (CHCRR), Rutland Regional Planning Commission, and Rutland Housing Authority.

-The Health Assessment was completed in five (5) phases: Phase 1: Analysis of Vermont and Community Data; Phase 2: Survey of Rutland County Residents, area dentists and patients who used the emergency department for urgent care; Phase 3: Community Leader Focus Groups; Phase 4: Prioritizing Meeting with Community Leaders; Phase 5: Development of the Executive Summary/Final Report.
+The Health Assessment was completed in five (5) phases: Phase 1: Analysis of National, Vermont and Community Data; Phase 2: Surveys of Rutland County Residents, area dentists, and patients who used the emergency department for urgent care; Phase 3: Community Leader Focus Groups; Phase 4: Prioritizing Meeting with Community Leaders; Phase 5: Development of the Executive Summary/Final Report.

 - It’s a Girl Thing, hosted by the Girls Scouts which promotes healthy lifestyles